laktek/punch-plugin-template/README.md

-**Clone and customize this project template to create your Punch plugins**
+**Fork, clone and customize this project template to create your Punch plugins**

 # {Plugin Name} for Punch